 - Fees owed to the court stenographer – the person who transcribes the testimony in a deposition

 In most states, contingency fee agreements usually state that if a case is successful, the attorney will receive a specific percentage of whatever money they recovered for the injured client.
 After a contingency fee agreement is reached, your personal injury attorney will pay the expenses of the lawsuit.
-If your attorney is successful in obtaining a settlement or a winning verdict on your behalf, the written and signed contingency fee agreement will then determine how funds are dispersed.
-Some contingency fee contracts operate under a graduated percentage.
-For example:
+If your attorney is successful in obtaining a settlement or a winning verdict, the written contingency fee agreement will then determine how to disperse the funds.
+Some contingency fee contracts operate under a graduated percentage. for example:

-If your attorney has to file a lawsuit and go to trial, the agreement may provide for a higher percentage because there are more steps required for litigation.
+If your attorney has to file a lawsuit and go to trial, the agreement may provide for a higher percentage.
 If your attorney does not have to file a suit and go to trial and resolves the case through mediation, the contingency agreement may provide for a smaller percentage.